platformsh/platformsh-docs/src/gettingstarted/template/create-project.md

    Select the region that most closely matches where most of your traffic will come from and click `Next`.

-With these few selections Platform.sh will configure and begin to build the template.
+With these few selections Platform.sh will create the project and build the template in less than two minutes.

 <html>
 <head>